-The SCPUE for dedicated Roe's abalone divers for the 2013/14 fishing season was 24.1 kg/hr, which was the lowest it has been (Roe's Abalone Table 1).
-The exception is Area 8 commercial (Northern Region for recreational), which has been closed to all fishing to promote stock recovery following an environmentally-induced mass mortality (Pearce et al. 2011).
+The SCPUE for dedicated Roe's abalone divers for the 2014/15 fishing season was 24.2 kg/hr, which was the second lowest it has been (Roe's Abalone Table 1).
+This low SCPUE has been driven primarily by lack of growth in recent years.

+Area 8 commercial (Northern Region for recreational) continues to be closed to all fishing to promote stock recovery following an environmentally-induced mass mortality in the marine heat wave in the summer of 2010/11 (Pearce et al. 2011).